Birger Ek: World War II

+Later life

-He was promoted to the rank of Major after the war, and pursued a career as the foreign military attaché at the Finnish embassy in Stockholm and consequently in London.
+He was promoted to the rank of major after the war, and pursued a career as the foreign military attaché at the Finnish embassy in Stockholm and subsequently in London.

-In the 1960s he was taxed at a high level, which he couldn't meet, and decided to go into voluntary exile to the Canary Islands.
-All his belongings and pension savings were confiscated by the Finnish state, and Ek was forced to loan from friends and relatives to make ends meet.
+In the 1960s he could not pay his taxes and decided to go into voluntary exile to the Canary Islands.
+All his belongings and pension savings were confiscated by the Finnish state, and Ek was forced to obtain loan from friends and relatives to make ends meet.

 He returned to Finland just before his death.
 He is buried at the knight's grove at the Levo cemetery.